 We are always pleased to receive applications from exceptional practitioners in any of the fields in which we practice.
 Successful applicants will generally already have, or be ready to develop, specialist practices.

 Applications should be made by letter and CV.
 These should be sent to the Chairman of the Recruitment Committee, Matthew Weaver, and marked “Recruitment”.
-E-mailed applications to email@example.com should be copied to Juliette Print, PA to Chief Clerk, firstname.lastname@example.org.
+E-mailed applications to email@example.com should be copied to Juliette Print, Head of HR & Administration, firstname.lastname@example.org.